 3. Accelerating Apprenticeship

 Many of the skills in demand are trades-based and apprenticeships are key to the future of the Ontario economy.
 The Ontario College of Trades, established in 2009, seeks to ensure that Ontario has the best apprenticeship programs in Canada.
-It is reviewing apprenticeship ratios, programs of study and the competencies required for trades (see here for an example).
+It is reviewing apprenticeship ratios, programs of study and the competencies required for trades.

 Here is how online learning can support the development of world-class apprenticeship programs in Ontario: